 If anything is a constant part of Slice of SciFi it is Michael R. Mennenga and his on-air and behind-the-scenes contributions.
 His insights into innovations in space exploration, his love of genre television, movies and literature, and his strange obsession with merkin collecting all color his contributions to the on-air antics of the Slice Crew.
-Viewers of the behind-the-scenes video feed can often observe Michael making sure that the show conforms to the formatting and guidelines required by SiriusXM Satellite Radio.
-He never tires of making everyone sound their absolute best, always pushing, pulling, tweaking, sliding, and twisting all those buttons and knobs on his mixer.
+He also never tires of making everyone look and sound their absolute best, always pushing, pulling, tweaking, sliding, and twisting all those buttons and knobs on his mixer.

 Sam Roberts has always had a passion for fantasy and science fiction, and was lured to Slice of SciFi with the simple phrase: “stop by the studio”.
 Fortunately, Sam loved it and has been an anchor on the show ever since.
 She loves reading, playing role-playing games, doing jigsaw puzzles, and watching any number of movies and TV shows.
 As a child, she was convinced she could be Wonder Woman and spent a great deal of time spinning furiously around in the bushes, sure that sooner or later the transformation would happen.
 When not hosting a show or spinning around in the bushes, she can be found in Search Mode, looking for another pair of cute shoes.